nima-siboni/moo_as_soo/README.md

-# MOO_as_SOO
+# MOO as SOO
-Welcome to the Multi-Objective Optimization with Reinforcement Learning (RLMO) repository!
-This project aims to tackle the challenges of multi-objective optimization problems by leveraging the power of reinforcement learning (RL) techniques.
+Welcome to the Multi-Objective Optimization (MOO) with Reinforcement Learning repository!
+This project aims to tackle the challenges of multi-objective optimization problems by leveraging the power of single objective optimization (SOO) reinforcement learning (RL) techniques.

 # Introduction
 Reinforcement learning provides an alternative approach for addressing optimization problems.